farahfinn/farahfinn/README.md

 # **Hello world, I'm Farah** <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

 I'm an aspiring software developer.
-Currently I'm learning on my own using resources online and hopefully I'll be fluent 😉.
+Currently, I'm learning on my own using resources online and hopefully I'll be fluent 😉.
 I'm currently learning about django for backend to serve API's and using react for front-end web development.
 I'm also interested in A.I and machine learning.